Chessington Residents’ Association

 Our residents association is a voluntary, non political, self funded organisation which works hard for the residents of the South of the Borough.
 The aim of the association is to ensure that residents have a strong meaningful voice on matters that have an impact on our community.

-Our meetings are usually held on the first Tuesday of each month at St Paul’s Centre, Hook Road at 8pm.
+Our meetings are usually held on the first Tuesday of each month at St Paul’s Centre, 280, Hook Road, Chessington, KT9 1PF at 7.30pm.
 You are welcome to come and listen even if it is only for a short while.
 If you have an issue we will try to assist you or put you in touch with the appropriate people.
 We are in regular contact with our local Councillors, our MP and Council Officers.
-You can read out latest minutes here.

 You can email us on email@example.com or use the contact us link on this site.